pammagalhaes/prophet-forecast-api-mlops/README.md

 The project includes a GitHub Actions workflow that performs:

 - Code checkout and validation

+- Automated Tests

 - Building the Docker image

-- Pushing the image to Docker Hub (if credentials are configured)
+- Pushing the image to Docker Hub

 - Automatic deployment to Render using a Deploy Hook